Pictured above: student leaders from Youth United for Change at the January meeting Board of Education in Philadelphia.

-“The report chronicles the lack of attention that schools give to Latina students…” a heartbreakingingly ironic summary in their public struggle over Mental Health with SDP.
+“The NWLC report chronicles the lack of attention that schools give to Latina students…” a heartbreakingly ironic summary in their public struggle over Mental Health with SDP.

-NWLC and YUC each first contacted SDP staff in spring 2019 with their new research and a specific strategy and plan for Fall 2019, but they encountered only murky excuses for inaction or silence for months.
+NWLC and YUC each first contacted SDP staff in spring 2019 with their new research and specific strategies and plan for Fall 2019, but they encountered only murky excuses, inaction and months of silence.
 As a result, transparency and accountability of SDP administrators became a foreign concept to the students at YUC and NWLC.

-Frustratingly, the students’ unblinking, explicit documentation clearly, and in “real time” at the meeting, was required to demonstrate how Health is left to languish at SDP for many reasons.
+Frustratingly, the students’ unblinking, explicit documentation in “real time” at the meeting, was required to demonstrate how Health is left to languish at SDP for many reasons.